XDC-Community/docs/how-to/XRC20/Truffle/how-to.md

 ## 💵 Events

 As mentioned in [📰 About XRC20 Tokens](#-about-xrc20-tokens).
 Events are very important part of a Smart Contract logic.
 Events have `indexed` variables that are variables that can be filtered by off-chain interfaces.
-We might be tempted to index all the variables that are tied to an on-chain event, however we can't go crazy about it since Solidity has a _3 indexed variable_ limitation for Events.
+We might be tempted to index all the variables that are tied to an on-chain event, however we can't go crazy about it since Solidity has a _maximum of 3 indexed variable_ limitation for Events.
 Lets write both `Approval` and `Transfer` events:

 ```solidity
 // SPDX-License-Identifier: MIT